Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 Step 4: Take Care of the Dishes

 Start with the dishwasher.
 Unload it and put the clean dishes back in their proper places.
-If any dishes are still damp, use a dry kitchen towel to wipe them before storing them.
+If any dishes are still damp, do not leave them to dry.
+Rather, use a dry kitchen towel to wipe them and place them in their place.

 Next, load the dishwasher with the dirty dishes you gathered during decluttering.
 Ensure every item is dishwasher-safe, arrange them properly, and then run the machine.